 Benefit from effortless reporting

-Finally, with SellerSonar, you can export the notifications and unleash the power of filters.
+Finally, with SellerSonar, you can export the notifications about monitored items in CSV or XLSX formats and use the convenient filters.
 Want to sort by ASIN to identify the affected listings quickly?
 Done.
-Need to filter by the marketplace to focus on specific regions?
+Need to filter by the marketplace to focus on a specific marketplace?
 Easy peasy.
 Looking to group alerts by alert type to prioritize your actions?
 Absolutely possible.
 With just a few clicks, you can navigate through the information and efficiently address the hijacking threats.

 When it comes to selling on Amazon, one of the biggest challenges sellers face is the threat of listing hijacking.
 These sneaky hijackers swoop in, stealing your sales and tarnishing your brand’s reputation.
 But fear not!
 There are effective measures you can take to keep those hijackers at bay.
 Let’s examine three powerful strategies.